AhmedMnsour/Cats-and-Dogs-pytorch-assignment/README.md

 # Cat vs Dog Classification With Pytorch Assignment
-This repo is an assignment as part of the African Master's in Machine Intelligence [AMMI](https://aimsammi.org/) The objective is to use a Convolutional Neural Networks model to distinguish dogs from cats.
+This repo is an assignment as part of the African Master's in Machine Intelligence [AMMI](https://aimsammi.org/) The objective is to use a Convolutional Neural Network model to distinguish dogs from cats.

 ## Problem description
 The problem is to write an algorithm to classify images into two categories: dog vs cat.
 This is easy for humans.
 We will in this project make our computers able to do this kind of classification.